xen0vas/xen0vas.github.io/_posts/2023-08-30-Bypassing-ptrace-anti-debugging-checks-in-iOS-applications.md

 <p style="text-align:justify;">
-As we saw earlier the argument passed to ptrace was the 0xf1 in hex which indicates the ptrace feature that will be used.
+As we saw earlier the argument passed to ptrace was the <code><b><i><span style="color:red">0xf1</span></i></b></code> in hex which indicates the ptrace feature that will be used.
 In order to disable ptrace syscall we can change this value to a non existing identifier, for example passing the value -1.
 The following radare2 code snippet can be used to dynamically manipulate the argument passed to ptrace
 </p>

 ```c